gilby125/swa-dashboard/README.md

 ```

 ### Twilio integration
-If you have a Twilio account and you've set up a deal price threshold, you can
+If you have a Twilio account (I'm using a free trial account) and you've set up
-set the following environment vars to set up SMS deal alerts. _Just be warned:
+a deal price threshold, you can set the following environment vars to set up SMS
-as long as the deal threshold is met, you're going to get SMS messages at the
+deal alerts. _Just be warned: as long as the deal threshold is met, you're going
-rate of the interval you defined.
-So wake up and book those tickets!_
+to receive SMS messages at the rate of the interval you defined.
+Better wake up
+and book those tickets!_

 ```bash
 export TWILIO_ACCOUNT_SID=""